kaimingchua/guard-scoreboard/README.md

-# 🎯 WanDollah Scoreboard App
+# 🎯 Guard Scoreboard App!

 A responsive, animated, and mobile-optimized scoreboard for 3–4 players.
 Tailored for pool games like SG Guard or other cue sports.